BBC-Data-Unit/Synthetic_opioids/README.md

 # Synthetic_opioids

-In March 2024, [we reported](https://www.bbc.co.uk/news/uk-68479491) on the UK government's response to the spread of new super-strength drugs.
+In March 2024, [we reported](https://www.bbc.co.uk/news/uk-68479491) criticism the UK government was behind the curve in tracking the spread of new super-strength drugs.

 We found more than 100 deaths had been linked to synthetic opioids called nitazenes betwwen June 2023 and February 2024, through data obtained from the National Crime Agency.